 Andrew Sadera – Architect Drafter and Student: Andrew is a student of architecture with 5 years architecture drafting experience and the owner/operator of Sadera Designs with experience covering everything from room additions, T.I.’s, custom homes, to new buildings.
 He has his associates degree in architecture, architectural drafting, CAD and eco building.
 Andrew’s contribution to One Community has been in the design and evolution of the Duplicable Center City Hub including 100s of donated hours developing all the foundational aspects of this building including months of leading and coordinating the design team, complete CAD rendering, space planning, and more.

-Angie Ng – PhD Candidate in Applied Social Sciences: Angie is an eco-feminist, activist, vegetarian and mom.
+Dr. Angie Ng – PhD in Applied Social Sciences, with a primary research focus in gender inequality: Angie is an eco-feminist, activist, vegetarian and mom.
 She has a diverse educational background, having previously completed an Hon.
 B.Sc. covering Zoology, Biology and Economics and an MA in International Community Development.
 She also has training and experience in teaching English as a Foreign Language to both adults and children, academic research and business, having at one time been an momtrepreneur.
 In terms of international exposure, she has lived in various countries in North America, Europe and Asia, and enjoys exploring the world and learning about different cultures and the human experience.
 She also likes to think that she has a knack for DIY, with her most recent passion being making toiletries from natural products.
 In addition, she is a certified reiki practitioner.
-As a One Community Consultant, Angie is helping with creation of the lesson plans of the Highest Good Education component of One Community.
+As a One Community volunteer, Angie helped for almost two years as a member of the team creating the lesson plans of the Highest Good Education component of One Community.

 Aravind Batra – Electrical Engineer and LEED AP: Aravind is the Principal, Senior Electrical Engineer, and serves as Educational Group Manager at P2S Engineering where he leads a team specializing in the design and implementation of sustainable infrastructure.
 Aravind brings in-depth knowledge from his 20 years of experience with electrical systems requirements to numerous needs assessments, upgrades, renewable energy systems, renovations and new building projects for various educational and municipal institutions.
 His professional activities include past Treasurer for the Los Angeles Chapter of AEE and recently as a founding member and Membership Chair of United States Green Building Council (USGBC) Long Beach Branch.
 He is also a member of the Institute of Electrical and Electronic Engineers (IEEE) and the Illuminating Engineering Society of North America (IESNA).
-Applying this diversity and depth of experience with One Community, Aravind is helping us with our goals of building the Duplicable City Center to demonstrate maximum sustainability, duplicability, and achieve LEED Platinum certification.
+Applying this diversity and depth of experience with One Community, Aravind helped with the initial planning for the Duplicable City Center electrical and HVAC planning.

 Avery Ellis – Ecological Designer and Aquaponics Specialist: Avery has a Masters of Ecological Design through SFIA, a BS in Biology from Stockton College, and a Permaculture Design and Teaching Certificate from High Altitude Permaculture in Colorado where he runs an aquaponics business called Integrated Aquaponics.
 Avery has always dreamed of being a part of an ecovillage from its earliest roots to a productive community and has joined the One Community Consultant Team as a contributor to our aquaponics and greenhouse development with a pledge and desire to join us on the property for several weeks to help with building them too.